 Enter a page number and click the Go button to navigate to a specific page when multiple pages exist.

 IP Source Guard HW Entry

-This window is used to view the IP source guard hardware entries.
+This window is used to view the IPSG hardware entries.

 To view the following window, click Security > IMPB > IPv4 > IP Source Guard > IP Source Guard HW Entry, as shown below: